Skip to main content

 If you want a legal shark, you don't just feed it case law; you feed it aggressive negotiation tactics and debate theory.
 If you want an empathetic support lead, you layer in psychology and conflict resolution literature.

 Here is the hard truth - generic models are a commodity.
 Everyone has access to the same base intelligence.
-The competitive advantage comes from how you curate the 'stack' of influences on top of that base.
+The competitive advantage comes from how you curate the 'stack' of influences on top of that base — which is why well-designed AI agents built on curated knowledge outperform off-the-shelf solutions.
 You are essentially engineering a personality by selecting the high-signal literature that the agent prioritizes.

 Don't just dump data.
 Curate the reasoning framework.
 By doing this, you amplify the agent's ability to solve specific types of problems.
 You move from a tool that retrieves information to a partner that offers a distinct, valuable perspective.
 That is how you own the outcome.